evo-lua/evo-lua.github.io/docs/api-reference/globals.md

 ### serialize

 Serializes a given Lua object.
+You can use ``loadstring`` to parse the result and get the original data back.

-The output is NOT optimized for readability; for debugging purposes, use ``dump`` instead.
+The output is NOT optimized for readability, but you can use ``dump`` instead.

 <Function>
   <Parameters>